Skip to main content

 Generally, your employer cannot require you to undergo a medical examination or answer questions about your health.
 There is an exception for voluntary wellness programs.
 However, the term “voluntary” has a very specific legal meaning in this context.

 A program is only considered voluntary if your employer does not require you to participate and does not penalize you for choosing not to.
-This means you cannot be fired, demoted, or have your health insurance benefits changed because you decline to participate in a that asks for your medical information.
+This means you cannot be fired, demoted, or have your health insurance benefits changed because you decline to participate in a wellness program that asks for your medical information.

 The ADA also requires that any medical information collected through a voluntary wellness program must be kept confidential.
 This information should be stored separately from your personnel file and can only be shared with your employer in an aggregate form that does not identify you individually.
 This confidentiality provision is critical.